 Data Scientists analyze problems and develop data-driven solutions.
 Interestingly, even if a robot does not learn the data, Data Scientists can find the answer.
 How?
 They use their own judgment to discover patterns.

-Second, before knowing how to become a Data Scientist, you need a general analytical thinking approach to set your career in Data Science because it requires solving complex problems.
+Second, before knowing how to become a Data Scientist, you need a general analytical thinking approach to set your Data Science career because it requires solving complex problems.
 You need to be able to frame the problems and solve them in an orderly manner.

 Data Scientist Qualifications

-Data Scientists are expected to have a strong command over programming languages, such as Python, R, and SQL, and Machine Learning models and have workflow proficiency in Git and command line.
+Data Scientists are expected to have a strong command over programming languages, such as Python, R, SQL, and Machine Learning models, and have workflow proficiency in Git and the command line.
 Apart from this, these professionals also require strong communication, problem-solving, and data reporting skills.